Frequently Asked Questions

 Q. Does Banner provide lunch?

 A. Students bring their lunches to school.
 Milk is available for purchase.
-We offer Sub Mondays and Pizza Fridays for lunch orders.
+A variety of optional fundraisers are coordinated throughout the year that parents can participate in for lunch orders.

 Q. Does Banner administer standardized tests?